step-security-bot/templig/CONTRIBUTING.md

 due to non-existent (or bad, or wrong) documentation.
 Please take care that you
 include:

-- a corse description of your nea feature
+- a course description of your nea feature
-- generate new or update (in case) the existing examnples
+- generate new or update (in case) the existing examples
 - update the CHANGELOG.md

 The CHANGELOG document contains the changes of the next major contains all the